Kitura/Kitura-Benchmarks/README.md

 ## Summary

-Kitura-Benchmarks is a collection of benchmarks for Kitura.
+Kitura-Benchmarks is a collection of performance benchmarks for Kitura.
 Work in progress. 🚧

+This includes a copy of the Blog and JSON benchmarks originally published by [Ryan Collins: https://github.com/rymcol/Linux-Server-Side-Swift-Benchmarking](https://github.com/rymcol/Linux-Server-Side-Swift-Benchmarking), Kitura component benchmarks for Core (Logging, SSL, Middleware, JSON, Codable), SwiftMetrics, and TechEmpower benchmarks using different database connectors.

 ## Community